NexusBot-official/Nexus/TRADEMARKS.md

-# Nexus Bot Trademark Policy
+# Sentinel Bot Trademark Policy

 **Last Updated:** December 5, 2025

 ## Overview

-The Nexus Bot software is licensed under the [MIT License](LICENSE), which allows you to freely use, modify, and distribute the code.
-However, **the Nexus name, branding, and trademarks are not included in this license.**
+The Sentinel Bot software is licensed under the [MIT License](LICENSE), which allows you to freely use, modify, and distribute the code.
+However, **the Sentinel name, branding, and trademarks are not included in this license.**

-This document outlines how you may and may not use the Nexus trademarks.
+This document outlines how you may and may not use the Sentinel trademarks.

 ---

 ## Our Trademarks

-The following are trademarks and service marks of the Nexus Bot project:
+The following are trademarks and service marks of the Sentinel Bot project:

 ### Protected Names

-- "Nexus"
+- "Sentinel"
-- "Nexus Bot"
+- "Sentinel Bot"
-- "Nexus Security Bot"
+- "Sentinel Security Bot"
 - Any variation that could be confused with the above

 ### Protected Branding

-- The Nexus logo and visual designs
+- The Sentinel logo and visual designs
 - The tagline "Beyond Wick.
 Free.
 Open Source.
 Powerful."
 - The official website design and layout
 - Official documentation structure and branding

 ### Protected URLs and Services

-- `nexusbot-official.github.io/Nexus`
+- `Sentinelbot-official.github.io/Sentinel`
 - Official Discord server invite links
 - Official support server
 - Official bot invite URLs